Giant oarfish: Population size

 There have been no documented attempts to quantify the population size of R. glesne.
 There is at least one population in the Northern Atlantic, and an isolated reproductive population in the Mediterranean.
 Very early life stages have been found near the Gulf Coast of Florida and off the coast of Canada.
 Eggs have been found in the waters of New Zealand and near the West Mariana ridge in the western North Pacific.
 The species is listed as "Least Concern" on the IUCN Red List.

+Fossil record

+The only known fossil of Regalecus glesne comes from a Late Pliocene deposit near Macerata, Marche, Italy (found at 43°14'36N, 13°25'32E).
+Specifically, the fossil in question, identified as R. glesne, consists of the 355 mm-long posterior portion of the body and what have been identified as the single-rayed pelvic fins of the same specimen.

 Relationship with humans

 R. glesne is not fished commercially, but it is an occasional bycatch in commercial nets.
 When cooked, the taste of an oarfish is described as "like paper."
 R. glesne was offered to a dog who regularly consumes fish, and was refused.
 Six people agreed to try fried oarfish and said that the taste was suitable, but the flesh was extremely flaccid, and overall objectionable.

-Due to their size, elongated bodies, and undulating swimming pattern, giant oarfish are presumed to be responsible for some sea serpent sightings.
-Formerly considered rare, the species is now suspected to be relatively common, although sightings of healthy specimens in their natural habitat are unusual.